 Natural blue light exposure during the daytime suppresses melatonin levels, keeping you more awake and alert.
 However, nighttime blue light exposure has the same effect, which can lead to poor sleep and insomnia.
 (11) A small randomized controlled trial of fourteen people suffering from insomnia found that wearing lenses that block blue light in the two hours preceding bedtime for just 7seven days significantly increased sleep time, along with the quality and soundness of sleep, compared to placebo lenses.
 (13)

-What are blue light glasses and do you need them?
+What are blue light glasses?
+Blue light glasses benefits

+What do blue light glasses do?
 The many downsides of overexposure to blue light make the case for wearing appropriate blue light filter glasses or lenses.
-Although you may not need them all the time, they’re certainly useful for people who work indoors at computers or other screens.
+Although you may not need them all the time, they’re certainly benefits of blue light glasses for people who work indoors at computers or other screens.
 Blue light filter glasses may also be helpful for night shift workers who want to suppress their daytime exposure to blue light so that they can sleep better at night.
 I also highly recommended using blue light glasses if you’re using any kind of digital screen after dark.

 This brief buyer’s guide will help you select the glasses that will best meet your needs in blocking blue light.